elangbijak4/A-Topological-and-Compositional-Framework-for-Meaning-Causal-Reflective-and-Hierarchical-Semantics/README.md

 ## Context

-This repository hosts a foundational research paper developed under the **Almudaya Research Institute**.
+This repository hosts a foundational research paper developed under **Universitas Muhammadiyah Ponorogo** and the **Almudaya Research Institute**.
 The work investigates the structural nature of meaning by proposing an axiomatic and representation-agnostic framework grounded in topology and compositional interpretation.

 The research is motivated by a simple but far-reaching question: